-Part of the challenge in sales is getting your customers to be honest with you about their reservations with your product, or their timing and budget for a purchase.
+Part of the challenge in sales is getting your customers to be honest with you about their reservations about your product, or their timing and budget for a purchase.
 It’s not like they are always trying to hide something from you.
 Often they themselves don’t even know the answer.

 Giving a prospect an easy way to say “no” can help you qualify a deal quicker and move onto other more lucrative opportunities.
 You’ll find out what your potential client is really looking for and if he/she has the budget to back his/her desires.
 It’s a time saver for all involved.

 If you say something like, “You guys are never going to invest in XYZ,” and they say, “Oh, yes we will…” I believe that is twice as reinforcing because they’re putting more mental energy into it.
 You are asking them to seriously consider your product and their need for it.

 Let’s face it, reverse psychology totally works in sales.
 We can tell people they don’t want or need what we have and then they’ll talk themselves into the reasons they do!
 People are better at selling themselves on something than any salesperson ever could be.

 Here are some things you need to keep in mind when you try to employ the negative close as a means of selling.
 In fact, I’ve determined that there are three things you should be hyper-cognizant of.